troglobit/finit/doc/config.md

 uses `ttyS0`, `ttyAMA0`, `ttyMXC0`, or anything else.
 Finit figures
 it out by querying sysfs: `/sys/class/tty/console/active`.
 The speed can be omitted to keep the kernel default.

+> Most systems get by fine by just using `console`, which will evaluate
+> to `/dev/console`.
+If you have to use `@console` to get any output,
+> you may have some issue with your kernel config.

 **Example:**